Discover the Meaning of Viking Symbols

 Since the Vikings sincerely believed that symbols held power, it is not surprising that they wanted to have them on hand in times of danger or uncertainty.
 They lived in heat, cold, wind and rain.
 They sailed the high seas, fought countless battles, and needed to believe that fate and the gods were on their side.

-That is why the Vikings engraved these divine symbols in their jewelry, painted them on their shields, sewed them on their clothes and engraved them on their ships.
+That is why the Vikings engraved these divine Viking Symbols in their jewelry, painted them on their shields, sewed them on their clothes and engraved them on their ships.

 All because they felt that fate and their gods were on their side.